front-commerce/developers.front-commerce.com/source/docs/appendices/migration-guides.md

     * If it's a file you've overridden from Front-Commerce's core, please check in the core how the file changed.
 If it's still used, the `<Route>` components have most likely been replaced with the children property.
 If it's not, it usually means that it is now replaced by a layout.
 If you're not sure, feel free to contact our team.
 We will make sure to make this as painless as possible.
 </details>

+## Better sitemap delcarations

+First things first, if you didn't customize the sitemap, you can skip this section.
+If you did though, you will need to change the way you customized the Sitemap loader.

+Previously, in order to change the sitemap loader, you had to override the default resolver for `Query.sitemap` and add your own nodes to the default ones.
+From now on, you will instead need to register nodes dynamically.
+Please follow the [Sitemap guide](/docs/advanced/theme/sitemap.html#Add-your-own-routes-in-the-sitemap) for more details.

 ## `1.0.0-beta.0` -> `1.0.0-beta.3`

 `1.0.0-beta.1` and `1.0.0-beta.2` versions were bugfixes releases which required to be done so that some projects could move forward.
 It was safe and seamless to update to these versions.